CarloWood/konsole-session-restore/README.md

 # When fluxbox terminates, also stop graphical-session.target.
 # At this point Xorg and konsole should both still be running.
 fluxbox_exited() {
+  # This causes konsole-save to be run and doesn't return until that is finished.
   systemctl --user stop graphical-session.target
 }